-Today I saw a comment on an Irish accordion website that said that A Mano reeds were not to be compared with Tipo A Mano reeds as the Tipo or Tam Reeds [An abbreviated name I put on these reeds back in 2005 ]are considered grade 2.
+Today I saw a comment on an Irish accordion website that said that A Mano reeds were not to be compared with Tipo A Mano reeds as the Tipo or Tam Reeds [An abbreviated name I put on these reeds back in 2004 for my improver accordions ]are considered grade 2.
 I have never seen any grading of reeds by any reed manufacturer as they all have their individual qualities.

 Today, in sessions, all musicians are respected equally. not like back in the day when accordion players led the session.

 Today its not about the volume except in bands or in competition.